sahilm8/microservice_template/README.md

 - Lombok
 - Spring Test
 - H2 Database
+- MacOS DNS Resolver

 ## Endpoints

-Instances can be created, fetched, or deleted for the default model class whose data is stored in a Docker MySQL container:
+Instances can be created, fetched, or deleted for the default model class whose data is stored in a Docker MySQL volume (mysql_volume):

 - GET /:
 ```